oclif/oclif/README.md

     required: false,               // make the arg required with `required: true`
     description: 'file to output', // help description
     // hidden: true,               // hide this arg from help
-    // parse: input => 'output',   // instead of the user input, return a differnt value
+    // parse: input => 'output',   // instead of the user input, return a different value
     // default: 'world',           // default value if no arg input
     // options: ['a', 'b'],        // only allow input to be from a discrete set }